cheminfo/c6h6-documentation/src/book/samples/sample-edition/modifiedSequences/index.md

 ## Deal with modified peptide or nucleotide sequences

-Peptides, proteins and nucleotides may contain non-natural amino acid or nucleic base.
+Peptides, proteins and nucleotides may contain non-natural amino acids or nucleic bases.
 They may also have chain modifications at the terminal positions.
-This could be the result of post-translational modification (PTM), synthesis using non natural amino acids, etc.
+This could be the result of post-translational modifications (PTM), synthesis using non natural amino acids, etc.

-In order to deal with those case the system allows to enter seuqences using one letter code and all the modifications in parenthesis either at a terminal position or directly after the residue.
+In order to deal with those cases the system allows to enter sequences using one letter code and all the modifications in parenthesis either at a terminal position or directly after the residue.

 Everything that is in parenthesis will stay untouched and if a terminal position contains a parenthesis it will not be modified.